archydragon/lily-layout/README.md

 ### Unsorted comments

 * Printable characters: black are being typed just by key press, blue ones are typed with Shift held, red ones are being typed with AltGr held.
 For letters, lower case variants are omitted.
-* Big thumb buttons: space when tapped, Shift when held; enter when tapped, NAVI layer when held.
+* Big thumb buttons: space when tapped, Shift when held; enter when tapped, UTIL layer when held.
 * Caps Lock is being kept just for layour switching purposes.
 Paired with AltGr, short tap to toggle.
-* LOCK button on NAVI and EXTRA layers locks them so modifier button could be released.
+* LOCK button on UTIL and PAGE layers locks them so modifier button could be released.
 To return to the main one, MAIN button is used.
 Known bug: layout locked in such way is not being displayed properly on OLED, I'll fix it as soon as I get more familiar with QMK code.
 * C-DH, QWER and GAME buttons on UTIL layer switch default typing layout to Colemak-DH, QWERTY and gaming one respectively.

 ### Printable PDF